xavierlefevre/blockchain-js/readme.md

 ## Introduction

 This project is for personal educational purposes.
 It is full of limits and edge cases, but encompasses the core components of a blockchain.
-It's purpose is to help build a mental model of a blockchain's design.
+Its purpose is to help me build a mental model of a blockchain's design.
 Different online resources were leveraged to build-up this project, sources at the bottom of the page.

 ## Start